 The Healthy Communities Initiative is a one-stage application process that consists of submitting the full application.
 Potential applicants do not need to submit a Letter of Inquiry.
 A potential applicant should review the Criteria section to ensure that your organization meets the Foundation’s basic eligibility requirements.
-Additionally, a potential applicant should review the General Health Focus Area to ensure your proposed project is appropriately aligned.
-If you have questions about your project, you may contact Laura Boone, Senior Program Officer, at 304-397-5955 ext.
-103 or email@example.com.
+Additionally, a potential applicant should review the Health and Wellness Focus Area, Capacity Building Focus Area, and Core Priorities Focus Areas to ensure your proposed project is appropriately aligned with at least one of the Foundation’s Focus Areas.
+If you have questions about your project, please contact Jana Stoner, Health Program Officer, at 304-397-5955 ext.
+105, email@example.com or Claire Snyder, Health Program Officer, at 304-397-5955 ext.
+104, firstname.lastname@example.org.

 Grant Application Guidelines

 All Healthy Communities Initiative applications must be submitted through the Foundation’s grant management system.
 An application submitted through any other format will not be accepted.
-To begin the process, click here to establish an Organization Account or login into your existing account.
-For questions about using the grant management system, applicants should contact Janet Spry, Operations Manager, at 304-397-5955 ext.
-102 or firstname.lastname@example.org.
+To begin the process, click here to establish an Organization Account or login to your existing account.
+For questions about using the grant management system, applicants should contact Brooke Welch, Grants Manager, at 304-397-5955 ext.
+102 or email@example.com.

 The following information will be requested on the grant application: